fltrWallet/fltrECC/README.md

 let a = Scalar.random()
 let b = Scalar.random()
 guard let x = a + b else { throw Infinity() }``` There is this theoretical chance that the addition results in `x = 0`, which is not within the domain for elliptic curve operations.

+## SecretKey and PublicKey
+There are two sets of secret and public keys.
+One set starting with DSA for the old way of encoding, decoding and encrypting.
+Schnorr signatures and their updated encoding are implemented under the X prefix.
+Operations for recoverable signatures and diffie hellman secret sharing are only available in the DSA types.